-The sprawling New York Subway System carries over 4 million passengers every day.
+The sprawling New York subway system carries over four million passengers every day.
 While the vast majority of the daily trips go uninterrupted, New York subway accidents, by their very nature, can be tragic and life-altering.
-While the subway system—in conjunction with strenuous efforts of the MTA and Transit Police—has made huge strides toward making the underground safer for workers and passengers alike, an alarming amount of tragic (and preventable) deaths and injuries occur every year.
+While the subway system — in conjunction with strenuous efforts of the MTA and Transit Police — has made huge strides toward making the underground safer for workers and passengers alike, an alarming amount of tragic (and preventable) deaths and injuries occur every year.

 Tragic NYC Subway Worker Accidents